Naval Commando, Vietnam People's Navy

 Coat of arms of the Naval Special Force, Vietnam People's Navy.

-The Naval Commando (Đặc công Hải quân) or alternatively the Naval Special Operations Force is an elite special force of the Vietnam People's Navy trained to attack enemy water targets such as harbors, ships, etc. and targets that can only be accessed via water: Isolated bases, naval bases, etc. Virtually a combat arms of the Vietnamese Navy, the component exists as a single brigade under the Naval Service Headquarters.
+The Naval Commando (Đặc công Hải quân) or alternatively the Naval Special Operations Force is the elite, special force, and component of the Vietnam People's Navy that is purposed to attack enemy water targets such as harbors, ships, etc. and targets that can only be accessed via water: Isolated bases, naval bases, etc. Virtually a combat arms of the Vietnamese Navy, the component exists as a single brigade under the Naval Service Headquarters.

 History

 During the First Indochina War, the river operations of the French army accounted for an important part of the battlefield.
-Taking advantage of Vietnam's territory with a long coastline, many rivers, and interlaced rivers like the Southwest region, the French army deployed a rather strong navy.
+Taking advantage of Vietnam's territory with a long coastline, many rivers, and interlaced rivers like the Southwest region, the French deployed ships for combat operations.
 The French Navy focuses on three main activities: